EDMS

 5. Single repository

 Having a single place for people to find, share, and store documents can help ensure a smooth process when working with other team members.
 It is important to have a single repository where you can find files throughout the life of the project.
-This way even far into the future, you know where to find files and can find designs if needed.
+Then, even far into the future, you know where to find files and can find designs if needed.

 6. Reference management